Ash Dieback Disease

 Where possible the aim will be to undertake work in a planned and efficient manner to deal with all the seriously diseased trees in a whole section of road at a time rather than having multiple road closures.
-It is hoped that local landowners will work with the council to allow this work to be undertaken in a co-ordinated and, more importantly, safe manner!

 It is also important to look out for trees with little or no symptoms.
 These trees may have high levels of resistance to the disease and should not be considered for removal; these trees are very important for the ecological value they retain in the environment and they may help repopulate the species in the future.